RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Certain conditions and diseases like autoimmune diseases can increase the risks of side effects or complications of hair restoration.

-Your healthcare provider will also look for signs of disease, inflammation, dry scalp and redness that might indicate a hairline transplant might not be effective.
+Your healthcare provider will look for signs of disease, inflammation, dry scalp, and redness that might indicate that a hairline transplant might not be effective.

 But the truth is that the main concern you face when undergoing this surgery is that your expectations are probably not going to align with what you get for a result.

-And sometimes, the transplant doesn’t even work at all, leading to wasted follicles, scars and medical bills with nothing to show for them.
+And sometimes (in rare cases), the transplant doesn’t even work at all, leading to wasted follicles, scars, and medical bills with nothing to show for them.

 If you’re looking for alternatives to hair restoration surgery, there are plenty of effective and safe (and much less costly) approaches that you should consider.
 You can talk to a healthcare provider about what might help you.